astropy/specutils/README.rst

     <br />

-Specutils is an `Astropy`_ affiliated package with the goal of providing a shared set of Python representations of astronomical spectra, and basic tools to operate on these spectra.
+Specutils is an `Astropy`_ affiliated package with the goal of providing a shared set of Python representations of astronomical spectra and basic tools to operate on these spectra.
 The effort is also meant to be a "hub", helping to unite the Python astronomical spectroscopy community around shared effort, much as `Astropy`_ is meant to for the wider astronomy Python ecosystem.

 Note that Specutils is *not* intended as an all-in-one spectroscopic analysis or reduction tool.
-While it provides some baseline analysis (following the Python philosophy of "batteries included"), it is also meant to facilitate connecting together disparate reduction pipelines and analysis tools through shared data representations.
+While it provides some basic analysis (following the Python philosophy of "batteries included"), it is also meant to facilitate connecting together disparate reduction pipelines and analysis tools through shared data representations.